To protect, restore and promote B.C.’s wetlands and watersheds for the benefit of present and future generations.

 40 Key Species Positively Impacted

 The B.C.
-Wildlife Federation’s Wetlands Workforce project, in collaboration with conservation organizations and First Nations, will deploy Work-Pods that aim to:
+Wildlife Federation’s Wetlands Workforce project, in collaboration with conservation organizations and First Nations, deploys work-pods across the province of British Columbia that aim to:

 Maintain Native Species